apache/lucene-jira-archive/migration/README.md

 `src/jira2github_import.py` converts Jira dumps into GitHub data that are importable to [issue import API](https://gist.github.com/jonmagic/5282384165e0f86ef105).
 Converted JSON data is saved in `migration/github-import-data`.

-This also resolves all Jira user ID - GitHub account alignment if the account mapping is given in `mapping-data/account-map.csv`.
+This also map all Jira username to GitHub account (or Jira full name, if the corresponding GitHub account is not available) if the account mapping is given in `mapping-data/account-map.csv` and `mapping-data/jira-users.csv`.

 Optionally, you can pass `--num_workers` option to specifiy the number of worker processes (the default value is `1`).